michael-van-vuuren/csci5612/exampleSite/content/eda.md

 ![9](images/9.png)

-We are only interested in column 1 and 3.
+Only column 1 and 3 provide useful information.
 Drop the rest and rename column 1 and 3.

 ![10](images/10.png)

-Now we can use the translations to create a new `Registration Country` column in our main dataset.
+Now the translations can be used to create a new `Registration Country` column in the main dataset.

 ```python {filename=""}
 # replace 'Worldwide' with 'United States' for visualization purposes